Some rules for visitors

 Prior to your visit, particularly during extremely busy times and in the case of single visitors, we suggest booking your ticket here, in order to avoid lengthy queues on admission.
 Booking is optional and charged, but enables reducing waiting times.
 The ticket allows a single entry and cannot be reused.
 The museum staff may ask you to show your ticket at any point during the visit, and it must therefore be kept carefully for the entire length of the visit.

-The offer framework and opening times may be viewed in each museum lobby or here.
+The organization and opening times of the Uffizi Galleries may be viewed in each museum site section or here (Uffizi - Pitti Palace - Boboli Gardens).

 Works which are on temporary loan to other institution for exhibitions, temporarily absent due to maintenance or restoration interventions, or for other reasons, may be consulted here.

 Backpacks, bags, umbrellas and other large objects must be stored in the cloakroom prior to entry.
 Storage is free.
-Some museums envisage a metal detector inspection.
+Visitors undergo metal detector inspection.

 Visitors under the age of 12 must be accompanied by an adult.
-Mobile phones must be turned off or at least placed in silent mode.
+Mobile phones must be turned on silent mode.

 - touch the works of art or to place objects close to them which may cause damage (with the single exception of the visually impaired or the blind, in relation to the works included in the dedicated itineraries)